Oceans need big animals

 Finally, animals can play a role in ocean productivity through recycling.
-Recently, we investigated whether whales could fertilize the surface layer of the Southern Ocean by recycling the iron found in their prey (Australian Antarctic Magazine 19: 4-5, 2010).
+Recently, we investigated whether whales could fertilise the surface layer of the Southern Ocean by recycling the iron found in their prey (Australian Antarctic Magazine 19: 4–5, 2010).

 The Southern Ocean is one of the areas where phytoplankton growth is limited because of the lack of iron in the surface waters (Antarctica is a poor source of wind-borne dust containing iron).
 Thus, any mechanism that maintains this element in the surface layer and allows it to be recycled would help to maintain productivity.

 The basic concept is that large whales consume large quantities of krill, but because they produce blubber rather than iron-rich muscle, they have little need for the iron in their diet.
 Consequently, this essential element passes straight through the digestive tract and exits the body in a plume of faecal material which acts like liquid manure.
 Whales could only play a role in recycling iron if, in fact, there is a large amount of iron in their faeces.
 Recent measurements of the iron content of the faeces of baleen whales indicated that it contains at least 10 million times more iron than the background level in seawater.